appbaseio-apps/app-store-search/backend/README.md

 # Backend

-The backend is built on top of ReactiveSearch pipelines and [bert-as-service](https://github.com/hanxiao/bert-as-service).
+The backend is built on top of ReactiveSearch pipelines and [clip-as-service](https://clip-as-service.jina.ai/).

 ## How?

 Two pipelines are created here.
 One to index the data (with vectorization).
 One to search the vectored data.
-In both cases we are using the `bert-as-service` package to vectorize the input.
+In both cases we are using the `clip-as-service` package to vectorize the input.

 ### Index Pipeline